scotcoin/czarcraft/README.txt

 stolen immediately.

-The java process logs its activities and error messages to the standard output which you see in the console window, but also to a file nfd.log, which gets overwritten at restart.
-In case of an error, the nfd.log file may contain helpful information, so include its contents when submitting a bug report.
+The java process logs its activities and error messages to the standard output which you see in the console window, but also to a file tzr.log, which gets overwritten at restart.
+In case of an error, the tzr.log file may contain helpful information, so include its contents when submitting a bug report.

 In addition to the default user interface at http://localhost:8876 , the